 At this point you might be wondering what your chances are.
 It's true that since 2022, hiring at Google has slowed down considerably, as with most other FAANG companies.

 The good news is that Google is such a large company that it's always hiring, even if only to replace the people who are leaving.
 We estimate that Google hires roughly 1,000 to 1,500 new PMs per year.
 Here are the steps we took to get to these estimates if you are interested in more details:

 Number of employees: Google reports their number of employees every year in their annual report.

 Number of engineers: At the time of writing, 40% of job ads for Google are for engineering positions.
 For each year we therefore multiplied the number of employees by 40% to get to the number of engineers.

 Number of PMs: The typical ratio of PMs to Engineers at tech companies is between one to eight and one to ten.
 We've assumed one to eight here to convert the number of engineers into a number of PMs.

-Google needs more and more PMs every year, which might lead you to believe that getting hired isn't that hard.
-But this actually isn't the case.
-Google hires less than 1% of applicants and is therefore one of the toughest employers to break into in the world.
+Of course, becoming one of those hires isn't easy: Google hires less than 1% of applicants and is therefore one of the toughest employers to break into in the world.
 (Interestingly, this number grows to 5% if you are referred by a current employee.)

 The main difficulty with PM interviews at Google is that you will be asked a wide range of questions.
 We've grouped them in five buckets and analyzed how frequently they were asked by Google using questions reported by former candidates on Glassdoor.com.